TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.1.6 =

+TablePress 2.1.6 fixes a few bugs and brings some nice enhancements.
+For more information on changes and new features in TablePress 2.1, please see below.

+* Some improvements for enhanced compatibility with WordPress 6.3 were added.
+* A bug with the loading of the frontend features for site visitors in the context of the block editor was fixed.
+* Formula evaluation: The HYPERLINK() function from Excel is now supported for creating clickable links.
+* The Stack mode of the Responsive Tables feature now works better when column widths have been changed.
+(TablePress Pro and Max only.)
+* The Counter Column feature no longer requires sorting or filtering to be activated.
+(TablePress Pro and Max only.)
+* The Counter Column feature now takes into account pagination when Server-side Processing is used.
+(TablePress Pro and Max only.)
+* The Server-side Processing feature now handles edge cases with conflicting settings better.
+(TablePress Max only.)
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

 = Version 2.1.5 =

 TablePress 2.1.5 fixes a few bugs and brings some nice enhancements.
 For more information on changes and new features in TablePress 2.1, please see below.